2019 Public Policy Platform

 I. FUNDING FOR COMMUNITY PROGRAMS

-Ensure funds to meet statutory requirements for an annual cost of living increase for DDA community programs and direct support professionals.
+Ensure funds to provide an annual cost of living increase for DDA community programs and direct support professionals.
+This is important to reverse the declining wage factor in the provider rates which contributes to the declining availability of Direct Support Professionals in Maryland.

 II.
 WAITING LIST